jainDeepanshu3/drug-record-details-ui/README.md

 Unzip the file.

-Open Coomand Prompt.
+Open Command Prompt.

 Run below command
 C:\apache-tomcat-9.0.71\bin\startup.bat

-Use below URL to lauch your UI application: http://localhost:8083
+Use below URL to launch your UI application: http://localhost:8083

 If you want to shutdown the server, use below command: